Mikaela/mikaela.github.io/_posts/2015-03-25-leaving-bots-life.md

 am not someone who could stay away from school just for fun, I have talked about suicide daily and I have also just been talked out of it for the second time in two days.
 I don't believe I can live like this forever.

+* * * * *

+*This post has been edited after the original publishing, but you can find the changes from the [commit log here](https://github.com/Mikaela/mikaela.github.io/commits/master/_posts/2015-03-25-leaving-bots-life.md).